A Space for curious minds who believe life keeps expanding.

 This was the part I had dreaded most.
 I had imagined towering cliffs closing in, the path tight and overwhelming.

+And yes, it was narrow.
+Yes, the walls rose dramatically above us.
 But something shifted as I walked.
 What I had feared became fascinating.
 The unknown, once faced, lost its edge.

 There were no shaded areas except in places where the cliffs provided them.
-The walk was long, though largely flat and even underfoot.
+It was a long hike though on flat and even surface.Step by step, awe replaced apprehension.

 Our guide asked us to pause and look at a tree growing improbably from the rock face.
 We admired it politely.
 Then he asked us to turn around.